-Students shall have the right to take stands on issues, the right to examine and discuss questions of interest to them, and the right to support causes, by orderly means, which do not disrupt the regular and essential campus operation.
+Students shall have the right to take stands on issues, the right to examine and discuss questions of interest to them, and the right to support causes, by orderly means, which do not disrupt the regular and essential campus operations.
 Students are urged to serve on the appropriate college committees as a means of voicing their opinion through the proper channels.

-Children On Campus
+Children On Campus-

 Students are prohibited from bringing children to the Campus and leaving them unattended while they attend classes or use the library.
 Students who bring children to class or the library or who leave them unattended elsewhere in the building will be directed to immediately attend to their children.
-After a second occurrence
+After second occurrence within the same semester, the student may possibly be suspended for the remainder of the semester.
+The Student Code of Conduct Committee will hear all such cases brought to its attention.
+The student may appeal the decision of the Student Code of Conduct Committee to the Dean of Student Affairs

-Animals On Campus -
+Animals On Campus-